JonasAlfredsson/git_guides/add-p.md

 #### git add -p is basically "git add partial (or patch)"

 Patch mode allows you to stage parts of a changed file, instead of the entire file.
-This allows you to make concise, well-crafted commits that make for an easier to read history.
+This allows you to make concise and well-crafted commits that make for an easier to read history.
 This feature can improve the quality of the commits.
 It also makes it easy to remove parts of the changes in a file that were only there for debugging purposes - prior to the commit without having to go back to the editor.

 It allows you to see the changes (delta) to the code that you are trying to add, and lets you add them (or not) separately from each other using an interactive prompt.
 Here's how to use it:

 from the command line, either use
 - git add -p
 - or you can use git add -i and choose type 5 or p (for patch).

 Git will ask you which files you would like to partially stage; then, for each section of the selected files, it will display hunks of the file diff and ask if you would like to stage them, one by one:

 ![here's a visual](http://i.imgur.com/UbSnkwX.png)

 At each point, you will be asked whether you want to "stage this hunk".
 Here are the commands you can use:

 #### Commonly used commands